 Students are responsible to pay transportation costs to school and Volunteer Service-learning experiences.
 Travel is generally limited to Western New York.
-NFTA student transit passes are available https://financeandmanagement.buffalostate.edu/ride-bus-or-rail
+NFTA student transit passes are available to purchase in the bookstore.

 Drug Testing, Background Checks, Uniforms and Liability insurance